wasmerio/wasmer-js/packages/wasi/README.md

 ## Features

-This project is based from [node-wasi](https://github.com/devsnek/node-wasi), a Node implementation made by Gus Caplan. 🙏😄
+This project is forked from [node-wasi](https://github.com/devsnek/node-wasi), a Node implementation made by Gus Caplan. 🙏😄

 However, `@wasmer/wasi` is focused on: